oktadev/okta-blog/_source/_posts/2020-01-09-java-rest-api-showdown.md

 The last annotation is `@Secured`.
 It simply tells Micronaut that this method is only accessible to authenticated users.

-You now have a controller that is secured, but you haven’t defined the security configuration yet.
+You now have a controller that is secured, but you haven't defined the security configuration yet.
 Let's configure Micronaut to connect to your Okta application.

 Go to `resources/application.yml` and add the following security configuration: